CSNK2A1 Foundation Logo

-Category: Stories
+Family Stories

 A woman in a red jacket is cutting mushrooms on a cutting board

-By Jennifer Sills 04 Apr, 2024
+By jennifer 04 Apr, 2024

 Join us on a journey of navigating anger and resilience in the face of Okur-Chung Neurodevelopmental Syndrome (OCNDS).
 Explore one family's mantra of 'one foot in front of the other' as they confront the challenges and celebrate the spirit of their extraordinary daughter, Jules.
 A heartfelt reflection on finding strength amidst adversity.

-By Jennifer Sills 04 Apr, 2024
+By jennifer 04 Apr, 2024

 Join us on International OCNDS Awareness Day as we share a poignant podcast featuring Amber Reynolds, an OCNDS parent, discussing the transformative power of celebrating small victories in parenting.
 Discover how embracing 'inchstones' shifted Amber's perspective and fostered gratitude amidst challenges.
 A reminder of the beauty found in life's smallest victories.

-a family is posing for a picture while sitting on a fence
+A family is posing for a picture while sitting on a fence.

-By Keri Ninness 29 Feb, 2024
+29 Feb, 2024

 Rare Disease Day 2024: A day to unite, educate, and empower families affected by rare diseases.
 Find strength in community and share your journey with others who understand.

-By Amber Reynolds 27 Feb, 2024
+27 Feb, 2024

 Harper is rare because she brings light and joy to everyone around her with her infectious personality.